-Depreciation is calculated on the depreciable amount, which is the cost of an asset, or other amount substituted for cost, less its residual value.
+Depreciation is calculated on the depreciable amount, which is the cost of an asset, less its residual value.

-Depreciation is recognized in profit or loss on a straight-line basis over the estimated useful life of each part of an item of property, IT and equipment.
+Depreciation is recognized in profit or loss on a straight-line basis over the estimated useful life of each part of an item of property, plant and equipment.

-The estimated useful lives for the current period and the comparative period are as follows.
+The estimated useful lives for the current period and the comparative period are as follows: